Erythropoiesis-stimulating agent

 Erythropoiesis-stimulating agents (ESA) are medications which stimulate the bone marrow to make red blood cells.
 They are used to treat anemia due to end stage kidney disease, chemotherapy, major surgery, or certain treatments in HIV/AIDS.
 In these situations they decrease the need for blood transfusions.
 The different agents are more or less equivalent.
 They are given by injection.

 Common side effects may include joint pain, rash, vomiting, and headache.
 Serious side effects may include heart attacks, stroke, increased cancer growth, or pure red cell aplasia.
 It is unclear if use is safe during pregnancy.
 They work similar to naturally occurring erythropoietin.

 They were first approved for medical use in the United States in 1989.
 It is on the World Health Organization's List of Essential Medicines.
 Commercially available agents include epoetin alfa and darbepoetin alfa, and biosimilars.
 Use among athletes is prohibited by the World Anti-Doping Agency.

 Medical uses

-ESAs are used to maintain hemoglobin at the lowest level that both minimizes transfusions and best meets a person's needs.
+ESAs are used to maintain hemoglobin at the lowest level necessary to avoid red blood cell transfusions.
+Owing to the risk of thromboembolism or death, ESAs should only be used in cancer patients receiving palliative, or non-curative, chemotherapy.
+It is not clear whether ESA use leads to clinically significant improvements in fatigue or quality of life in cancer patients.

 Medical speciality professional organizations do not recommend the use of ESAs in people with chronic kidney disease (CKD) who have hemoglobin levels greater than 10 g/dL and do not have anemia symptoms.
+In chronic kidney disease, the effects of individual ESAs on most outcomes, including mortality, cardiovascular events, and the need for blood transfusion, remain uncertain, with much of the evidence base at high risk for bias.

 In preterm babies ESAs may help reduce the need for red blood cell transfusions.